+Bank tellers are typically the first point of interaction for customers as they enter the bank.
 Tellers verify the identity of customers and process requests for deposits to and withdrawals from patron accounts.
 They generate certified checks and money orders according to the specifications of customers.
 Some tellers exchange dollars for other currencies.

 Most tellers work in the branches of community and commercial banks.
 Some tellers work for credit unions.

 This job requires candidates to be able to perform duties that include the following:

 - Count their drawer cash at the start of a shift

 - Take cash, checks, debit cards, and other payment forms from customers

 - Prepare specialized types of funds for customers, including savings bonds, traveler's checks, and money orders

 - Place customer orders for checks and bank cards

 - Electronically record every transaction during their shift